AdobeDocs/commerce-operations.en/help/installation/sample-data/git-repositories.md

    ```

 1. Change to `<app_root>`.
-1. Enter the following command to create symbolic links between the files you just cloned so sample data works properly:
+1. Enter the following command to create symbolic links between the files that you cloned so sample data works properly:

    ```bash
    php -f <sample-data_clone_dir>/dev/tools/build-sample-data.php -- --ce-source="<path_to_your_magento_instance>"